Jubbic/healthconnect-appointment-analytics/README.md

 ## Week 7: Testing, Refinement & End-to-End Validation

-Week 7 moved from building and integrating new work into systematically testing and validating what was already delivered in Week 6, including a genuine cross-track (HC-POD) validation activity rather than a repeat of the Week 6 integration.
+Week 7 moved from building and integrating new work into systematically testing and validating what was already delivered in Week 6, including a genuine cross-track (Pod 05) validation activity rather than a repeat of the Week 6 integration.

 **What I did:**
 - Independently re-derived the composite risk score from raw data and confirmed it reproduces the exact Week 6 reported figures
 - Tested whether the risk pattern holds within every appointment type and age group individually, not just in aggregate
 - Retested the distance finding using quantile-based bins instead of the original fixed bins
 - Retested the reminder-effectiveness finding using effect size (Cohen's h) instead of relying on p-values alone
-- Ran an HC-POD cross-track test on the Week 6 Data Science handoff file checking it for nulls, duplicate keys and internal consistency
+- Ran a Pod 05 cross-track test on the Week 6 Data Science handoff file checking it for nulls, duplicate keys and internal consistency
 - Refined the dashboard's reminder chart to reflect the dimension that was actually tested

 **Key findings:**
-- The composite risk score, and the distance and reminder findings, all held up under independent retesting no reversals
+- The composite risk score, and the distance and reminder findings, all held up under independent retesting — no reversals
 - The cross-track test on the handoff file found a real issue: 86 unflagged missing values in `distance_to_clinic_km` (1.8% of rows)
 - Fixed by adding an explicit `distance_missing` indicator column and re-exporting the file (now 10 columns instead of 9) — Data Science should use this corrected version going forward

+## Week 8: Final Integration, Presentation & Project Showcase

+Week 8 was the final stage of the project consolidating the validated Weeks 4-7 work into a final decision-support package and a presentation of the complete HealthConnect solution.

+**What I did:**
+- Reconfirmed all final KPIs directly from raw data one last time
+- Finalised the analytics dashboard for presentation
+- Translated validated findings into a final set of business recommendations
+- Documented final integration readiness and the completed Pod 05 cross-track collaboration with Data Science
+- Prepared a final presentation deck and recorded an individual video walkthrough of the project

+**Key findings:**
+- No-show risk ranges from 29.5% (Low risk tier) to 76.1% (Very High risk tier), validated and stable across three independent weeks of testing
+- Reminder outreach is proven effective only for patients with exactly 2 prior no-shows (an 11.9-point reduction)
+- Patients 20-50km from the clinic show a confirmed, standalone higher no-show rate (60.5%)
+- The corrected Data Science handoff file (fixed in Week 7) was adopted for their final model

 ## Files in This Repository